 CSE Certificate Program enrollees are required to complete a project showing the breadth of knowledge gained in the program.
 In general terms, this project should be in the form of either a feature article for Science Editor or a poster presentation at the CSE Annual Meeting or both.
-Enrollees may wait to submit a project until all other requirements are met or they may do the project in tandem to the program.
+Enrollees are encouraged to wait to submit a project until all other requirements are met, however they may do the project in tandem to the program.

 To see examples of the kind of project envisioned, enrollees should look at past poster presentations and review articles in Science Editor.

 Here are some pertinent examples: